soham-rath/Speech-Assistant/README.md

 # Speech-Assistant
 This is my Speech Assistant.

-You can run either speech-bot_1.py orspeech-bot_2.py.
+You can run either speech-bot_1.py or speech-bot_2.py.